DanRich123/AlpineEM/examples/non_Foster_recieving_monopole/README.md

 - **Multi-threaded CPU** (OpenMP)
 - **GPU** (OpenACC)

+> **Note** SPICE must be installed.
+There are two example batch scripts included in this folder, `build_my_ngspice.sh` and `build_my_ngspice_acc.sh`, for installing and exporting paths for the different build options.
+They will likely need to be modified to include the user's specific information.

 ### 2. Run the static solver to produce the TEM E- and H-field weightings — `square_coax_example.py`
 This Python script calls `EM2Dsolver.py` to solve the statics problem.
 The resulting weights also apply to TEM modes when used appropriately.
 - Generates a binary file of E- and H-field weightings, which is read directly into and executed by the binary compiled in Step 1.